Redesign network architecture today, to transform the future of global collaboration

 ‘NTT smoothly carved out the network supporting Standard Products’ five factories and approximately 10,000 employees,’ says Arntz.
 ‘They’ve proved they can easily support this type of business activity.’

-NPX not only ramped up the use of cloud applications but doubled the business size overnight.
+NXP not only ramped up the use of cloud applications but doubled the business size overnight.

 A complete network overhaul provided increased productivity and greater customer service.